marcusig/woocommerce-product-customizer/src/readme.txt

 = 1.2.47 - 14/Mar/2023 =

 * Tested up to 6.2
+* COMPATIBILITY: added compatibility with YITH Request a Quote for WooCommerce
 * TWEAK: Send list of modified choices when saving
 * TWEAK: Added a summary view, for future use (code only, not visible in the configurator for now)
 * TWEAK: Possibility to disable GZIP compression of the configuration data